hpyhacking/peatio/docs/api/peatio_management_api_v2.md

 | limit | formData | The number of deposits per page (defaults to 100, maximum is 1000). | No | integer |
 | state | formData | The state to filter by. | No | string |

-##### Responses
+**Responses**

 | Code | Description | Schema |
 | ---- | ----------- | ------ |
 | 201 | Returns deposits as paginated collection. | [Deposit](#deposit) |

 ### /withdraws/action

-#### PUT
+---
-##### Summary:
+##### ***PUT***

-Performs action on withdraw.
+**Summary:** Performs action on withdraw.

-##### Description:

-«process» – system will lock the money, check for suspected activity, validate recipient address, and initiate the processing of the withdraw. «cancel»  – system will mark withdraw as «canceled», and unlock the money.
+**Description:** «process» – system will lock the money, check for suspected activity, validate recipient address, and initiate the processing of the withdraw. «cancel»  – system will mark withdraw as «canceled», and unlock the money.

-##### Parameters
+**Parameters**

 | Name | Located in | Description | Required | Schema |
 | ---- | ---------- | ----------- | -------- | ---- |
 | tid | formData | The shared transaction ID. | Yes | string |
 | action | formData | The action to perform. | Yes | string |

-##### Responses
+**Responses**

 | Code | Description | Schema |
 | ---- | ----------- | ------ |
 | 200 | Performs action on withdraw. | [Withdraw](#withdraw) |

 ### /withdraws/new

-#### POST
+---
-##### Summary:
+##### ***POST***

-Creates new withdraw.
+**Summary:** Creates new withdraw.

-##### Description:

-Creates new withdraw.
+**Description:** Creates new withdraw.
 The behaviours for fiat and crypto withdraws are different.
 Fiat: money are immediately locked, withdraw state is set to «submitted», system workers will validate withdraw later against suspected activity, and assign state to «rejected» or «accepted».
 The processing will not begin automatically.
 The processing may be initiated manually from admin panel or by PUT /management_api/v1/withdraws/action.
 Coin: money are immediately locked, withdraw state is set to «submitted», system workers will validate withdraw later against suspected activity, validate withdraw address and set state to «rejected» or «accepted».
 Then in case state is «accepted» withdraw workers will perform interactions with blockchain.
 The withdraw receives new state «processing».
 Then withdraw receives state either «confirming» or «failed».Then in case state is «confirming» withdraw confirmations workers will perform interactions with blockchain.Withdraw receives state «succeed» when it receives minimum necessary amount of confirmations.

-##### Parameters
+**Parameters**

 | Name | Located in | Description | Required | Schema |
 | ---- | ---------- | ----------- | -------- | ---- |